mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. The collapse of Communism throughout Central and Eastern Europe strengthens the neighbourhoods of Europeans .
 5. Casing problems.
 "Neibourhoods" is used with the wrong meaning.

+4.1.
+The collapse of Communism across Central and Eastern Europe strengthens the neighbourhood of Europeans .
+5.1.
+Almost nothing changed.
+"Across" was the right word.

+No improvement.
+No new mistakes.
+BLEU increased.

 ### 23